SorviusN/Lab06-Zoo/README.md

 - Concrete: Classes that will not be abstract.
 They are generally at the bottom of the child list (A wolf is a land animal, which is a mammal.
 Wolf is concrete.)

+## Interfaces
+- Interfaces are pre-built layouts of code that you are able to assign to any heirarchy within your classes.
+They are flexible and nice to implement when you want to assign some characteristics to a class that span across your hierarchy.